Chicago Implant Studio

 2. Decreased Chewing Efficiency: Dentures can affect the biting force, making it challenging to eat certain foods.
 Hard, sticky, or chewy foods may need to be avoided or consumed with caution.

 3. Bone Resorption: Unlike pros and cons of dental implants, dentures do not provide stimulation to the jawbone, which can lead to bone resorption over time.
 This can result in changes in the fit of the dentures, necessitating adjustments or replacements.
+For those evaluating implant treatment options, If you want to understand implant procedures and candidacy, review our information on advanced Implant Cost.

 Conclusion